 Update FFY 2013: Family Services (FS) Specialists completed the Assessment and Case Planning training in May 2013 and additional assessment and case planning training was offered to FS staff on June 10-14, 2013; June 17-21, 2013; and June 24-28, 2013.
 In addition to the safety training thirty-two FS staff attended the Infant Mental Health training.
 The Infant Mental Health Training for FS was developed through a partnership between program staff from FS and the Department of Health & Hospitals (DHH).
-The focus of this training was to improve practice and service delivery for in-home families and encourage participants to consider the roles of natural helpers, caregivers and professionals and how each impacts the lives of children and caregivers.
+The focus of this training was to improve practice and service delivery for in-home families and encourage participants to consider the roles of natural helpers, caregivers and professionals.
+This training also focused on how each of the roles impact the lives of children and caregivers.
 The training focused on children between the ages of 0-5 and those born drug and/or alcohol exposed.
 DCFS program staff believes the specialized training and tools will result in more effective assessment, case planning, service coordination, and service delivery to these families.
 The training was offered in a three part series beginning April 17, 2013, with two day increments for the first two sessions and three days for the last session.